Zero-True/zero-true/docs/layout.rst

 Zero-True allows you to create complicated nested layouts.
 These are the docs for columns, rows and layout:

-.. autopydantic_model:: zero_true.ZTLayout
+.. autopydantic_model:: zero_true.Layout
-.. autopydantic_model:: zero_true.ZTRow
+.. autopydantic_model:: zero_true.Row
-.. autopydantic_model:: zero_true.ZTColumn
+.. autopydantic_model:: zero_true.Column

 Note that Row and Column components can only be used insed of a layout or they will not be rendered.